-Wu et al. (2018) evaluated a group of 169 patients referred to a Canadian neuromuscular clinic with an NGS panel of 163-183 neuromuscular disease related genes.
-Patients included in the study had unexplained hyperCKemia and had a CK value recorded more than 3X the usual upper limit.
-Patients were excluded if they were suspected of having an acquired or inflammatory cause for their symptoms like a statin induced myopathy, or had classic features of a single gene NMD, such as myotonic dystrophy or Duchenne muscular dystrophy.
-The ACMG guidelines were used to interpret variants, and variants identified in patients before the publication of the ACMG guidelines underwent re-interpretation in 2017.
+Wu et al. (2018) evaluated a group of 169 individuals who had been referred to a Canadian neuromuscular clinic using an NGS-based panel of 163 to 183 muscular dystrophy-related genes.
+Participants were classified by individual reason for referral, including: 1) muscle weakness (n = 135), 2) recurrent rhabdomyolysis (n = 18), or 3) unexplained hyperCKemia.
+Individuals were excluded if they were suspected of having an acquired or inflammatory cause for their symptoms like a statin-induced myopathy, or had classic features of a single gene NMD, such as myotonic dystrophy or Duchenne muscular dystrophy.
+ACMG guidelines were used to interpret variants: variants identified in participants before the publication of the ACMG guidelines underwent re-interpretation in 2017.
 Pathogenic and likely pathogenic variants were considered in the calculation of the detection rate.
-Overall, pathogenic and likely pathogenetic variants were identified in 61 (36%) of patients.
+Overall, pathogenic, and likely pathogenetic variants were identified in 61 (36%) of participants.
 In the cohort that presented with muscle weakness (n = 135), causative variants were found in 50 (37%).
-The detection rate in only pediatric patients (n = 47) was 38%.
+The detection rate in individuals with pediatric-onset symptoms (n = 47) was 38%.
 In individuals with recurrent rhabdomyolysis (n = 18), causative variants were found in six (33%).
-Sixteen patients had idiopathic hyperCKemia, and five (31%) had candidate variants identified.
-The authors noted that clinicians should be aware of the limitations of NGS testing, and that clinical examination and other diagnostic tools such as electromyography and muscle biopsy are still an important part of the diagnostic process.
+Sixteen participants had idiopathic hyperCKemia, and five (31%) had candidate variants identified.
+The authors noted that clinicians should be aware of the limitations of NGS, and that clinical examination and other diagnostic tools such as electromyography and muscle biopsy are still an important part of the diagnostic process.
 NGS may be subject to laboratory-specific limitations in detecting a variety of variant types including copy number variants, regulatory sequence variants, trinucleotide repeat expansions, and deep intronic mutations.

 Nishikawa et al. (2017) studied the clinical utility of targeted NGS panels designed to identify inherited muscle diseases associated with muscular dystrophy, congenital myopathy (CM), metabolic myopathy (MM), and myopathy with protein aggregations/rimmed vacuoles (MFM).
-They analyzed blood samples on 188 patients who had blood and muscle biopsy submitted to their lab in 2014 and 2015.
+They analyzed blood samples on 188 individuals who had blood and muscle biopsies submitted to their lab in 2014 and 2015.
 Genes for the panels were identified from the 2013 gene table of monogenic NMD, and the target gene numbers were 65 (muscular dystrophy), 41 (CM), 45 (MM), and 36 (MFM).
 The authors did not combine the genes into one large panel for cost and time efficiency purposes.
-To analyze the muscular dystrophy panel, 65 patients were recruited who had muscle biopsies and clinical findings suspicious for muscular dystrophy.
-Likely causative mutations were found in 30 patients (46%), and the genotype correlated with clinical findings.
-Sixty-five patients were analyzed for the CM panel.
-Causative mutations were found in 17 patients (26%), and an additional 13 patients had variants that were consistent with their phenotype, but not enough data existed in the literature to be able to designate the mutations as pathogenic.
-Ten patients were analyzed for the MM panel (30%).
-Causative mutations were found in three patients.
-The MFM panel was evaluated in 48 patients who had histological profiles in biopsied muscle tissue consistent with MFM.
-Causative mutations were found in 12 patients (25%).
-Overall, the diagnostic yield was 33% for all 188 patients.
+To analyze the muscular dystrophy panel, 65 individuals who had muscle biopsies and clinical findings suspicious for muscular dystrophy were recruited.
+Likely causative mutations were found in 30 participants (46%), and the genotype correlated with clinical findings.
+Sixty-five participants were analyzed for the CM panel.
+Causative mutations were found in 17 (26%), and an additional 13 individuals had variants that were consistent with their phenotype, but not enough data existed in the literature to be able to designate the mutations as pathogenic.
+Ten individuals were analyzed for the MM panel (30%).
+Causative mutations were found in three participants.
+The MFM panel was used for 48 participants who had histological profiles in biopsied muscle tissue consistent with MFM.
+Causative mutations were found in 12 (25%).
+Overall, the diagnostic yield was 33% for all 188 participants.
 The authors noted that additional genes and data that might have changed some variant classifications were found after the analysis was complete, so panels need to be updated on an ongoing basis.
-Their final conclusion was that a NGS panel in combination with histological, mRNA, and protein analysis is useful and efficient for determining a genetic diagnosis in patients with muscle disease.
+Their final conclusion was that a NGS panel in combination with histological, mRNA, and protein analysis is useful and efficient for determining a genetic diagnosis in individuals with muscle disease.